 Yes completely!
 It's a minimalist style, but without being cold.
 There are a lot of benches, cupboards, a lot of long things.
 And always white.

 Art is a great source of inspiration, but so is nature.
-Even if you don't always realize it, there are already lots of lines drawn in nature.
+Even if you don't always realise it, there are already lots of lines drawn in nature.
 Travel also inspires me.
 And there are other architects.
 People like John Pawson and Mies Van Der Rohe.

 I really like stone, marble.
 It is often featured in my projects.
 I even designed a collection of marble furniture.